Ethan2502/Amigo/README.md

 **Amigo** is an open-source, smart desktop companion device designed to help you stay focused while adding a touch of personality to your workspace.

+I created it because I want to have a more phone free experience in the morning and in general.
+Obviously a lame but logical excuse everymorning to have it near you is because you need alarms.
+Sometimes you actually want to be productive with a phone like setting timers, take brain breaks, and more.
+When using a phone its easy to fall into a trap of using it too long after only one "brain break".
+I hope Amigo keeps you on task and makes you less dependent on your phone.

 Housed in a compact 80×80×80mm 3D-printed cube, Amigo features a tactile 3×3 mechanical keyboard, a 2.8" vibrant color display, and a dedicated speaker.
 Powered by an ESP32-S3 microcontroller, it pairs with your phone over BLE to enforce focus sessions, acts as an animated desktop buddy, and even runs retro mini-games!

 ---